libavg/libavg/sphinxdoc/basenodes.rst

             A node only reacts to events if sensitive is true.

+        .. py:method:: connectEventHandler(type, source, pyobj, pyfunc)

+            Sets a callback function that is invoked whenever an event of the specified type from the specified source occurs.
+Unlike :py:meth:` setEventHandler`, this method allows several handlers for one type/source-combination.
+To remove a handler installed using :py:meth:`connectEventHandler`, call :py:meth:`disconnectEventHandler`.

+            :param type:

+                One of the event types :py:const:`KEYUP`, :py:const:`KEYDOWN`, :py:const:`CURSORMOTION`, :py:const:`CURSORUP`, :py:const:`CURSORDOWN`,
+                :py:const:`CURSOROVER`, :py:const:`CURSOROUT`, :py:const:`RESIZE` or
+                :py:const:`QUIT`.

+            :param source:

+                :py:const:`MOUSE` for mouse events, :py:const:`TOUCH` for multitouch touch events, :py:const:`TRACK` for multitouch track events or other tracking, :py:const:`NONE` for keyboard events.
+Sources can be or'ed together to set a handler for several sources at once.

+            :param pyobj:

+                The python object that hosts the callback.
+This parameter is only needed so that :py:meth:`disconnectEventHandler` can be called to remove all handlers hosted by one object in one call.

+            :param pyfunc:

+                The python callable to invoke. pyfunc takes the event to process as a parameter.
+This function should not return anything.
+If :py:meth:`connectEventHandler` is used, all events bubble up the tree.

+                pyfunc may not be :keyword:`None`.

+        .. py:method:: disconnectEventHandler(pyobj, [pyfunc])

+            Removes one or more event handlers from the node's table of event handlers.
+            If several event handlers conform to the parameters given, all are removed.
+            It is an error if no matching event handler exists.

+            :param pyobj:

+                The python object that hosts the event handler.

+            :param pyfunc:

+                The python callable that should not be called anymore.
+If pyfunc is absent, all callbacks hosted by :py:attr:`pyobj` are removed.

         .. py:method:: getAbsPos(relpos) -> Point2D

             Transforms a position in coordinates relative to the node to a